-I found myself oscillating between this mode of: wanting to be/ being a ‘nice’ new person at work who says yes to everything and one who is easy going or tries to be.
+I found myself in this mode of: wanting to be/ being a ‘nice’ new person at work who says yes to everything – who is easy going or tries to be.
 I struggled with feeling like I knew what I was doing at all – I guess I was figuring it out, who am I at work and what tone do I want to set?
 (I don’t expect to be completely myself at work – I know there is code switching involved and I think it’s quite dishonest to say I am completely myself at work but I think that is another conversation.)
 Up until recently, I have thought it to be inauthentic when I’ve heard the advice: ‘fake it till you make it’.
 Maybe there was a superiority complex present here and also the desire to accomplish those things first, to tick the box first without having to fake it – but I think fake it till you make it is a great attitude at work.
-I think at work, you don’t need to be so honest about your vulnerabilities and I have learnt to say no, much more.
-It’s actually great accountability.
+I think at work, you don’t need to be so honest about your vulnerabilities.

 Everyone is a bit dishevelled.

 Some are better at hiding it and others, (most), will miss a meeting or forget to send over those notes.
 ‘Qualified’ has so many meanings and I will ask more of myself than anyone else has, but I will carry myself with the intention of Ihsaan.
-And there is a difference between seeking and aspiring for Ihsaan and unachievable / torturous standards.
+And there is a difference between Ihsaan and unachievable / torturous standards.

 I started to think about the long-term vision a role has and the day to day, details of the role.
 What is my strategy?
 Did I think I could be without strategy and just do good work?

-- What are the places, people and things that nourish me — how can I lean on them when I feel burnt out?
+- What are the places, people and things that nourish me when I feel burnt out?